For decades upon decades, circulation directors had one goal and one goal only: increase magazine subscriptions.

 Irresistible offers make it hard for visitors not to sign up.
 It all starts with your content.
 After reaching a point of satisfaction with your content, make an offer that’s worth the exchange of an email address.
 At the most basic level, we recommend giving away a free special report in exchange for your user’s email address.

-Using the 3C zone architecture, you will get the highest sitewide capture rate.
+Adopting 3C zone architecture, you will get the highest sitewide capture rate.
 These conversion architecture page elements come in the form of floater order forms, order forms in editorial and navigation (OFIEs and OFINs), display ads, text ads, and simple text links.
-If you’re using all six, you should see a capture rate of 2% or higher.
+If you’re using all six, you can see a capture rate of 1% or higher.

-Because most publishers we’ve studied are only implementing one basic email capture element, they’re only seeing a the 0.1% capture rate mentioned above.
-The following publisher examples are all Mequoda Gold Members and have significant capture rates using these methods:
+Because most publishers we’ve studied are only implementing one basic email capture element, they’re only seeing a 0.1% capture rate mentioned above.
+The following publisher examples are Mequoda’s publishing partners and have significant capture rates compared to their competitors, using these methods.
+If you want an even deeper dive, including mobile conversion elements, read our recent post on magazine call-to-action examples.

 Named a floater because it appears to float onto a webpage, they were created to fight back against pop-up blockers.
 While it may look like a pop-up, a floater does not open in a separate window and therefore cannot currently be blocked or banned.
 Learn more about using Floaters.